rgautam320/MERN-Blog-Website/README.md

 5. Blog Category:
 Each blog can be assigned to any pre-defined category which can be used to filter blogs based on their category.
+6. Search Blogs:
+You can search blogs by blog title, subtitle, author and their content.

 ## Tech Stack / Services Used